MicrosoftDocs/cpp-docs/docs/parallel/concrt/how-to-use-alloc-and-free-to-improve-memory-performance.md

 The `Alloc` and `Free` functions are most useful when multiple threads frequently call both `Alloc` and `Free`.
 The runtime holds a separate memory cache for each thread; therefore, the runtime manages memory without the use of locks or memory barriers.

-## Example showing types that specify new and delete operators
+## Example: Types that specify new and delete operators

 The following example shows three types that each specify the `new` and `delete` operators.
 The `new_delete` class uses the global `new` and `delete` operators, the `malloc_free` class uses the C Runtime [malloc](../../c-runtime-library/reference/malloc.md) and [free](../../c-runtime-library/reference/free.md) functions, and the `Alloc_Free` class uses the Concurrency Runtime `Alloc` and `Free` functions.

 [!code-cpp[concrt-allocators#1](../../parallel/concrt/codesnippet/cpp/how-to-use-alloc-and-free-to-improve-memory-performance_1.cpp)]

-## Example showing swap and reverse_array functions
+## Example: swap and reverse_array functions

 The following example shows the `swap` and `reverse_array` functions.
 The `swap` function exchanges the contents of the array at the specified indices.
 It allocates memory from the heap for the temporary variable.
 The `reverse_array` function creates a large array and computes the time that is required to reverse that array several times in parallel.

 [!code-cpp[concrt-allocators#2](../../parallel/concrt/codesnippet/cpp/how-to-use-alloc-and-free-to-improve-memory-performance_2.cpp)]

-## Example showing wmain function
+## Example: wmain function

 The following example shows the `wmain` function, which computes the time that is required for the `reverse_array` function to act on the `new_delete`, `malloc_free`, and `Alloc_Free` types, each of which uses a different memory allocation scheme.

 [!code-cpp[concrt-allocators#3](../../parallel/concrt/codesnippet/cpp/how-to-use-alloc-and-free-to-improve-memory-performance_3.cpp)]

-## Complete example
+## Complete code example

 The complete example follows.